developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-1-area/index.md

 layout: post.html
 ---

-- Gets the total area in km² of Polygon and MultiPolygon features that there are in a geojson file.
+- It gets the total area in km² of Polygon and MultiPolygon features that there are in a geojson file.

 #### Return: